-known brand wine from the Kosovo (formerly Serbian province), by the German company Racke developed and distributed.
-The alcoholic, lovingly aged red wine is mainly made Pinot Noir vinified.
-The name commemorates the memorable battle of the Serbs against the Turks in June 1389 on the Amselfeld.
+known brand wine from the Kosovo (former Serbian province) by the German company Racke was developed and distributed.
+The alcohol-strong, sweetly developed red wine is mainly made from Pinot Noir vinified.
+The name recalls the memorable battle of the Serbs against the Turks in June 1389 on the blackbird field.
 The Serbs and their allies under Prince Lazar Hrebeljanović (1329-1389) were defeated by the Turkish army under their commander Sultan Murad I (1319 or 1326-1389).
-Both leaders did not survive this battle.
-Murad was killed by a Serbian soldier who had invaded the Ottoman camp.
+Neither leader survived this battle.
+Murad was killed by a Serbian soldier who had entered the Ottoman camp.
 Lazar was captured and executed.

-The field was exported to the outbreak of the Balkan war in the early 1990s in quantities of about 30 million bottles a year, with Germany being one of the biggest buyers.
-Due to the economic embargo against Yugoslavia Due to the war, a production or export stop took place in the period 1993 to 2000, but since the year 2001, the field of vineyards is being regenerated.
-He is in a black Bordeaux bottle with a dark red Rosenblüte marketed on the bottle label.
-During the embargo was called a Spanish wine Amselkeller with similar label how the field of pollination produces.
-Both brands were from Racke in 2008 to the French company Grands Chais de France sold.
+Until the outbreak of the Balkan war in the early 1990s, the blackbird field was exported in quantities of around 30 million bottles annually, with Germany being one of the largest customers.
+Due to the economic embargo against Yugoslavia Because of the war there was a production or export stop in the period 1993 to 2000, but since 2001 the Amselfeld wine has been produced again.
+He will be in a black Bordeaux bottle with a dark red Rosenblüte marketed on the bottle label.
+A Spanish wine was named during the embargo Amselkeller with something like that label how the blackbird fields produces.
+Both brands were transferred from Racke to the French company in 2008 Grands Chais de France sold.